Multisections of surface bundles and bundles over the circle: Multisecting surface bundles

 From Figure~\ref{figS2xS1GBD}, it can be read that $M_{23}$ (resp. $M_{13}$) is made of two disks, viewed as one bigon and one hexagon regarding the repartition of their boundaries along $M_{123}$ and $M_{234}$ (resp. $M_{123}$ and $M_{341}$).
-Our $9$ disks in $W_{123}$ are as follows: \begin{itemize} \itemsep=0cm \item $4$ meridional disks in the four solid tubes composing $D_4\times M_{412}$, \item the union of: \begin{itemize} \item a point in $\partial D_2$ product with the bigon in $M_{23}$, \item an arc joining $\partial D_1$ to $\partial D_2$ on $S^2$ product with the relevant interval in $M_{123}$ (the one on the boundary of the bigon in $M_{23}$), \end{itemize} \item the union of: \begin{itemize} \item a point in $\partial D_2$ product with the hexagon in $M_{23}$, \item an arc joining $\partial D_1$ to $\partial D_2$ on $S^2$ product with the relevant three intervals in $M_{123}$, \end{itemize} \item disks analogous to the previous two with $\partial D_3$ instead of $\partial D_2$ and $M_{13}$ instead of $M_{23}$, \item an arc joining $\partial D_1$ to itself around $\partial D_2$ product with an interval in $M_{123}$ (different from the ones corresponding to the bigons). \end{itemize} The other cut-systems are obtained similarly.
+Our $9$ disks in $W_{123}$ are as follows (see Figure~\ref{figdisks} for the second and third points): \begin{itemize} \itemsep=0cm \item $4$ meridional disks in the four solid tubes composing $D_4\times M_{412}$, \item a disk $\delta_1$ obtained as the union of: \begin{itemize} \item the product of a point in $\partial D_2$ and the bigon in $M_{23}$, \item the product of an arc joining $\partial D_1$ to $\partial D_2$ on $S^2$ and the relevant interval in $M_{123}$ (the one on the boundary of the bigon in $M_{23}$), \end{itemize} \item a disk $\delta_2$ obtained as the union of: \begin{itemize} \item the product of a point in $\partial D_2$ and the hexagon in $M_{23}$, \item the product of an arc joining $\partial D_1$ to $\partial D_2$ on $S^2$ and the relevant three intervals in~$M_{123}$, \end{itemize} \item disks $\delta_3$ and $\delta_4$ analogous to $\delta_1$ and $\delta_2$ with $\partial D_3$ instead of $\partial D_2$ and $M_{13}$ instead of $M_{23}$, \item a disk $\delta_5$ obtained as the product of an arc joining $\partial D_1$ to itself around $\partial D_2$ and an interval in $M_{123}$ (different from the ones corresponding to the bigons). \end{itemize} Figure~\ref{figS2xS2xS1} indicates which curves on the diagram represent the boundaries of the five disks $\delta_i$.

+The other cut-systems are obtained similarly.
 We may note that a simpler quadrisection diagram of $S^2\times S^2\times S^1$ is provided in the next section.

 We end this section with surface bundles over real projective spaces.